lbusett/sprawl/README.md

 To cite package `sprawl` in publications use:

-Lorenzo Busetto and Luigi Ranghetti (2017). sprawl: Spatial Processing (in) R: Advanced Workflow Library.
+Lorenzo Busetto and Luigi Ranghetti (2017). sprawl: Spatial Processing (in) R: Amorphous Wrapper Library.
 R package version 0.1.0.9000.

 Please note that this project is released with a [Contributor Code of Conduct](https://lbusett.github.io/sprawl/articles/conduct.html).
 By participating in this project you agree to abide by its terms.